TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/012 Relationship attributes.md

 ![img_13.png](img_13.png)

 ### Implementing the relationship
-As mentioned, we need a new class to bind the Book and Author together, we explicitly create the join table.\
+As mentioned, we need a new class to bind the Book and Author together, so we explicitly create the join table.\
 We then implement two 1:\* relationships, one from Book to Writes, and one from Author to Writes.

-Here are the updated classes:
+Here are the updated classes.
+It is not important what you call the collection navigation properties to Writes.
+I have called them WrittenBy and Writes, that made sense me:

 ```csharp
 public class Book